Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Stereotactic breast biopsy is used to take tiny samples of your breast tissue that can be studied under a microscope.
-This procedure uses x-rays to find the tissue to be removed.
+Stereotactic breast biopsy is used to take out tiny pieces of the changed area of breast tissue so they can be studied under a microscope.
+This procedure uses X-rays to find the tissue to be removed.
 It may prevent the need for an open (surgical) biopsy.

-Wear a top that’s easily removed and a comfortable bra.
+Wear a top that’s easy to take off and a comfortable bra.

 Bathe before the procedure.
-Do not wear perfume, deodorant, antiperspirant, lotion, powder, or any other substance on your skin.
+Don't wear perfume, deodorant, antiperspirant, lotion, powder, or any other substance on your skin.

 Try to empty your bladder before the procedure to help you be more comfortable on the table.

 You undress from the waist up and put on a gown that opens in the front.

 The position you will be in for the procedure may vary.
 It will be based on the safest and easiest method to reach the changed breast area.
 It will also depend on the type of machine used to do the biopsy.
 The most common position is face down.

 Your breast is placed through an opening in the table.
 The skin on your breast is cleansed and numbed.